1uv0cean/Danim/README.md

-# Danim_FE
+# Danim

-Low floor bus reservation app Danim Front-End using React-Native
+Low floor bus reservation app Danim

 ## How To Start